Fix Windows Update errors by using the DISM or System Update Readiness tool

 To resolve this problem, use the inbox Deployment Image Servicing and Management (DISM) tool.
 Then, install the Windows update or service pack again.

 Open an elevated command prompt.
-To do this, swipe in from the right edge of the screen, and then tap Search.
-Or, if you are using a mouse, point to the lower-right corner of the screen, and then select Search.
-Type Command Prompt in the Search box, right-select Command Prompt, and then select Run as administrator.
+To do this, open Start menu or Start screen, type Command Prompt, right-select Command Prompt, and then select Run as administrator.
 If you are prompted for an administrator password or for a confirmation, type the password, or select Allow.